MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositiontexture-setsourcerect.md

 ## -description

-Specifies the region of a Direct3D texture that the composition texture represents.
+Specifies the portion of an overall Direct3D texture that the composition texture represents (and samples from).
 This allows you to have multiple composition textures referencing the same Direct3D texture.

 ## -parameters